-In interpreting the Codes, broadcasters and publishers should be mindful and take into account the prevailing social and religious mores of the United Arab Emirates and the Middle East and Islamic region generally.
-In many instances, what may be acceptable in a western country may be unacceptable in a Middle Eastern country.
-In any action before the Broadcasting & Publication Standards Tribunal in the Dubai Technology and Media Free Zone, the onus of proof as to the acceptability of a particular broadcast or publication will rest with the broadcaster or publisher concerned.
+In interpreting the Code, Licensees should be mindful and take into account the prevailing social and/or religious customs of the United Arab Emirates, the Middle East and the Islamic region generally.
+In many instances, what may be acceptable in a Western country may be unacceptable in a Middle Eastern country.
+In any action before the Tribunal, the onus of proof as to the acceptability of any particular conduct or Content will rest with the Licensee concerned.